MS2766/CineReads/backend/RENDER_DEPLOYMENT_GUIDE.md

    - The `runtime.txt` should force Python 3.11.10

 3. **Monitor**:
-   - Check Render logs for successful startup
+   - Check Render logs for successful startup and keep-alive messages
    - Access `/health` endpoint to verify the service is running
    - Access `/docs` for FastAPI documentation
+   - Look for keep-alive pings every 14 minutes in the logs

+## Keep-Alive Feature

+The backend now includes automatic keep-alive functionality to prevent Render's free tier from putting your app to sleep:

+- **Automatic activation**: Only runs when `RENDER_EXTERNAL_URL` is set
+- **14-minute intervals**: Pings the health endpoint every 14 minutes
+- **Zero configuration**: Works out of the box once deployed
+- **See**: `KEEP_ALIVE_SETUP.md` for detailed information

 ## Files Added/Modified